El Blog de Talentlab

 Assess Organizational Needs and Goals

-- Document Findings: Create a comprehensive report summarizing the organizational needs and goals.
+5. Create report: Create a comprehensive report summarizing the organizational needs and goals.
 This document will serve as a reference throughout the implementation process, ensuring that all stakeholders are aligned and informed about the objectives and strategies moving forward.

 Define Job Levels and Titles